God Listens To Us

-Recently I received an email from a new Christian.
-She had read my devotional on the elements of effective prayer and asked an interesting question: “What words would I use?”
+Recently, I received an e-mail from a new Christian.
+She had read my devotional on the elements of effective prayer and asked, “What words would I use?”

-I have given that some thought.
+It’s an interesting question to which I have given some thought.
 How do you teach a new Christian the words to use to begin to talk to God?
-When a mature Christian has walked and talked with God for a long time, they forget what it was like at the beginning of their walk with Christ.
+When mature Christians have walked and talked with God for a long time, they forget what it was like at the beginning of their walk with Christ.

 She would need to be told that prayer is simply talking to God.
-He isn’t as interested in our words as He is with the attitude of our heart.
-Because more mature Christians often pray long prayers (whole paragraphs — even a whole book) in one sitting, new Christians are intimidated.
+He isn’t as interested in our words as He is in the attitude of our heart.
+Because more mature Christians often pray long prayers (whole paragraphs — even a whole sermon) in one sitting, new Christians are intimidated.
 They know they can’t pray like that — nor do they need to.

-Using the acrostic, Adoration, Confession, Thanksgiving and Asking, I would teach her to pray in short, simple sentences — something like this:
+Using the acrostic, Adore, Confession, Thanksgiving, and Asking, I would teach her to pray in short, simple sentences — something like this:

-When she begins to feel comfortable praying one short sentence prayers, she could begin praying several sentences for each element.
+When she begins to feel comfortable praying one short sentence, she could begin praying several sentences for each part of the acrostic.

 Jesus, Your disciples asked You to teach them how to pray.
 We also ask You to teach us to pray.
 Amen.